pverscha/phd_thesis/13-chapter_3_unipept_desktop_v2.md

 To solve this problem, we introduce version 2.0 of the Unipept Desktop application, which marks the beginning of a new era for the analysis of proteogenomics datasets.
 Unipept Desktop now provides support for the automatic construction of targeted protein reference databases on the user’s local machine.
 Such targeted databases are based on a filtered version of UniProtKB and only contain UniProtKB records that are associated with the taxa provided by the user (\autoref{fig:lca_filtered}).
+The construction of fully custom reference databases (based on custom FASTA-files with metagenomic reads) is not supported by Unipept Desktop 2.0.

 ![An example of how the lowest common ancestor (LCA) for a set of identified taxa is computed in Unipept Desktop, using an unfiltered protein reference database.
 A single input peptide is matched against proteins in a reference database.
 The taxa associated with all matched proteins are then summarized as the LCA, which is the most specific node in the taxonomy tree that is a parent of all matched taxa.
 An unfiltered protein reference database is used in the matching process.
 Since more proteins from a more diverse range of species are matched, the LCA ends up at the root of the taxonomy tree, providing little to no information. b) The reference database is restricted to viral proteins only and a much more specific LCA will be found (mapping onto the Coronaviridae family). \label{fig:lca_unfiltered}](resources/figures/chapter3_lca_unfiltered.eps)